 Whilst we attempt to meet your order in a timely manner, unfortunately no compensation will be paid for late orders and we will not be responsible for any losses incurred by such late delivery.

 Your retailer will be responsible for delivery to you and should be contacted in the first instance if you have a query in relation to your order.
-You may also call our customer services number on 01844 271800.

 Where is ercol furniture made?